 To be clear: none of HWDSB’s school trustees put forward the motion to terminate the Police Liaison Program.
 During their June 8th board meeting, trustees voted 6-5 against even suspending this program while it was under review.
 In direct contrast, the Black Youth Mentorship Program was immediately suspended without a trustee vote when the HWDSB put it under review a few months prior, which we see as an intentional act to silence Black youth.
 Within the span of just a couple of weeks, after receiving hundreds of emails and calls from concerned Hamiltonians, the Trustee Board voted to terminate the Police Liaison Program.

 The fight to keep police out of Hamilton schools continues despite the HWDSB Police Liaison Program’s termination.
 We are working to ensure that this program remains terminated in the HWDSB and that there are no loopholes that can allow for police presence in schools.
-Our work also continues in ensuring that all schools in Hamilton are police-free.
+Our work also continues in ensuring that all schools in Hamilton are police-free, including those in the Catholic and French-language school boards.

 Within our capacity, we will publicize future meetings and refrain from meeting privately with educational institutions.
 Hamilton Students for Justice is relentless in our vision for police-free and discrimination-free schools.
 We refuse to cater to governing bodies’ inadequate measures designed to appease rather than resolve issues at their roots.